Tame and wild theorem for the category of filtered by standard modules: Introduction

 \section{Introduction}

 Denote by $k$ a fixed ground field, which will be assumed to be algebraically closed all over this work.
 Whenever we consider a $k$-algebra or a bimodule, we always assume that the field $k$ acts centrally on them.
-Given an algebra $\Lambda$, we denote by $\Lambda\g\Mod$ the category of left $\Lambda$-modules, and by $\Lambda\g\mod$ its full subcategory of finite dimensional modules.
+Given an algebra $\Lambda$, we denote by $\Lambda\g\Mod$ the category of left $\Lambda$-modules, and by $\Lambda\g\mod$ its full subcategory of finitely generated modules.